-The general standards guide the continuing certification programs of the specialty boards.
+The general standards guide the continuing certification programs of the specialty board.
 They provide a framework for improving patient care through a meaningful process of ongoing professional development and assessment that is aligned with other professional expectations and requirements.

-14.1 Specialty boards shall define goals for their continuing certification program that address the overarching themes in the introduction and each of the subsequent standards in this document.
+14.1 The specialty board shall define goals for its continuing certification program that address the overarching themes in the introduction to this document and each of the subsequent standards.

-Program elements should be designed to achieve the goals of the program, highlight the boards' unique role as an assessment organization, support diplomates in their professional obligation to continually learn as medical knowledge advances, and continually improve themselves, their colleagues and the systems in which they work.
-The goals and components of continuing certification programs should be clearly communicated on specialty board web sites and publications for stakeholders, which includes the public, diplomates, and credentialers.
+Continuing certification program elements should be designed to achieve the goals of the program; highlight the board's unique role as an assessment organization; and support diplomates in their professional obligation to continually learn as medical knowledge advances and continually improve themselves, their colleagues, and the systems in which they work.
+The goals and components of the continuing certification program should be clearly communicated on specialty board websites and publications for stakeholders, which includes the public, diplomates, and credentialers.

-14.2 Specialty boards shall define the requirements and deadlines for each component of their integrated continuing certification program.
+14.2 The specialty board shall define the requirements and deadlines for each component of its integrated continuing certification program.

 Participation and performance requirements for each component must be clearly delineated along with the intervals at which they must be completed.
-Any decision on the certification status of a diplomate by a specialty board must be based on each component of their integrated continuing certification program.
+Any decision on the certification status of a diplomate by a specialty board must be based on each component of its integrated continuing certification program.

-Boards may make allowances for diplomates with extenuating circumstances who cannot complete requirements to stay certified according to established timelines.
+The board may make allowances for diplomates with extenuating circumstances who cannot complete requirements to stay certified according to established timelines.
 Procedures to ensure due process regarding board decisions must be in place and clearly communicated to diplomates as part of diplomate engagement.
-Boards should have a process to verify attestation for participation standards.
+The board should have a process to verify attestation for participation standards.